 - Make an appointment if you’re sick;

-- If you need immunizations, no appointment is necessary;
+- If you need immunizations, call to speak with a provider;

-- For urgent medical concerns, no appointment is necessary;
+- For urgent medical concerns, call to speak with a provider;

 - Visit us on Saturdays for urgent medical needs; and